-Pictures plays with a wide variety of elegant influences; the duo embrace the production style of Lorde’s first LP, while adding their own distorted pop/R&B stylings reminiscent of Frank Ocean and heavy bass that feels like something off an Arctic Monkeys record.
-It’s a potent combination that particularly shines on this single, as the duo have skilfully pieced together some seriously eclectic moments to create this one intelligent, mature, hooky song.
+Pictures play with a wide variety of elegant influences; the duo embrace the production style of Lorde’s first LP while adding their own distorted pop/R&B stylings reminiscent of Frank Ocean and heavy bass that feels like something off an Arctic Monkeys record.
+It’s a potent combination that particularly shines on this single, as the duo have skillfully pieced together some seriously eclectic moments to create this one intelligent, mature, hooky song.
 Reflecting on the inspiration behind the track, Jack and Chloe agree it’s definitely about feeling very alone, “The song was inspired by the feeling of being alone in a packed club full of people.
-Feeling distant and out of touch with the people around you laughing, dancing and having a generally happy time.”
+Feeling distant and out of touch with the people around you laughing, dancing, and having a generally happy time.”

 The EP All That I Am is further proof that Sumner are one to watch.
 This collection of songs is perfectly unique and completely self-assured, and not only is that very rare for such a young project – it’s precisely what makes them special.
 All That I Am is effortlessly cool and refreshing, with open vulnerability within the lyrics that overflow atop consistent beds of glowing, pulsating, dexterous production.
 Jack and Chloe share a little more about the process and the team behind it all, “The EP was entirely self-produced and recorded.
 We worked with some mates for particular parts such as Shanice Osita Chuku on additional vocals in 45 Roses and Pictures, and Billy Bennett (Save The Clock Tower) on additional guitar for Lover.
 We also worked with Ross Irwin (The Cat Empire, The Bamboos) for the horn parts on 45 Roses.
 The EP was mixed by Kevin ‘KD’ Davis (Rihanna, TLC, Destiny’s Child, Tupac) and mastered by Grammy Award winner William Bowden (Gotye, Hermitude).”